CooperDenny/AussieArbFinder/README.md

 - `H2H_Arbitrage_Finder.Rmd`: The R Markdown document containing the analysis code.
 - `references.bib`: BibTeX file containing citations for external resources.
 - `README.md`: This file providing an overview of the repository.

+# Citation
+To cite this analysis or any of the packages used, please reference the following:

+- Gilani, Saiem. oddsapiR: The SportsDataverse's R Package for The Odds API.
+(2022). https://oddsapiR.sportsdataverse.org